Pyotr Ilyich Tchaikovsky: Early life and education

 Tchaikovsky was born on 7 May 1840 in Votkinsk, a small town in Vyatka Governorate during the Russian Empire in present-day Udmurtia near the banks of the Kama River.
 His father, Ilya Petrovich Tchaikovsky, served as a lieutenant colonel and engineer in the Department of Mines and managed the Ironworks in Kamsko-Votkinsk.
 His grandfather, Pyotr Fedorovich Tchaikovsky, was born in the village of Nikolaevka, Yekaterinoslav Governorate, Russian Empire in present-day Mykolaivka, Ukraine, and served first as a physician's assistant in the army and later as city governor of Glazov in Vyatka.
 His great-grandfather, a Zaporozhian Cossack named Fyodor Chaika, served in the Russian military at the Battle of Poltava in 1709.

 Tchaikovsky's mother, Alexandra Andreyevna (née d'Assier), was the second of Ilya's three wives; his first wife died several years before Pyotr's birth.
-She was 18 years younger than her husband and was of French and German ethnicity through her paternal side.
+His mother was 18 years younger than her husband and was of French and German descent through her paternal side.
 Both Ilya and Alexandra were trained in the arts, including music.
 Of his six siblings, (Note: Tchaikovsky had four brothers (Nikolai, Ippolit, Anatoly, and Modest), a sister (Alexandra) and a half-sister (Zinaida) from his father's first marriage (Holden, 6, 13; Warrack, Tchaikovsky, 18).
 Anatoly later had a legal career, and Modest became a dramatist, librettist, and translator (Poznansky, Eyes, 2).)
 Tchaikovsky was close to his sister Alexandra and twin brothers Anatoly and Modest.
 Alexandra's marriage to Lev Davydov produced seven children and lent Tchaikovsky the only real family life he knew as an adult, especially during his years of wandering.
 One of those children, Vladimir Davydov, who went by the nickname "Bob", became very close to him.

 In 1844, the family hired Fanny Dürbach, a 22-year-old French governess.
 Four-and-a-half-year-old Tchaikovsky was initially thought too young to study alongside his older brother Nikolai and a niece of the family.
 His insistence convinced Dürbach otherwise.
 By age six, he was fluent in French and German.
 Tchaikovsky also became attached to Dürbach; her affection for him reportedly counterbalanced his mother's coldness and emotional distance, though others assert that the mother doted on her son.
 Dürbach saved much of Tchaikovsky's work from this period, including his earliest known compositions, and became a source of several childhood anecdotes.